Financing Graduate School

 Financial Support

 The Department is usually able to support 10 to 12 new graduate students each year with fellowships or assistantships.
-In most cases, financial aid offers guarantee 50%-time* support for 4 years in the PhD program and for 2 years in an MS program.
-In addition, a small number of students enter without financial aid and are given assistantships on a fund- and job-available basis.
-During their first year students normally identify a research project, and are encouraged with the help of their advisor to secure funding, including a stipend, to support the project in subsequent years.
+We prioritize employing graduate students with 50%-time* TA or RA employments in the first 4 years of a PhD program and 2 years of a MS program.
+Employment availability often exceeds these timeframes, but is always contingent upon available funding and work performance.
+During their first year students normally identify a research project, and are encouraged with the help of their advisor to secure funding, including payroll funds, to support the project in subsequent years.

-All students entering our PhD and Plan A MS (thesis) programs are guaranteed support that provides
+The majority of students entering our PhD and Plan A MS (thesis) programs are supported by:

 *Important Note: 20 hours a week (50%-time) is considered 'full-time' in terms of graduate employment and students must be registered full-time (6-14 credits per semester) in order to receive full benefits.
 If a student has less than full-time registration and/or less than full-time employment/fellowship, the benefit package will be pro-rated accordingly.
 See Costs below for details.

-• Summer support - Incoming graduate students are guaranteed summer support (TA/RA) their first year.
+- Summer support - New graduate students are prioritized for summer employment (TA/RA) at the end of their first year.
 In subsequent years, summer support is independent of academic-year funding and may come from a separate teaching assistantship, research assistantship, or fellowship.

 Expected Costs